scrapinghub/frontera/docs/source/topics/frontier-backends.rst

 Models can be accessed from the Backend dictionary attribute ``models``.

-For a complete list of all settings used for sqlalchemy backends check the :doc:`settings <frontier-settings>` section.
+For a complete list of all settings used for sqlalchemy backends check the :doc:`settings <frontera-settings>` section.

 .. class:: frontera.contrib.backends.sqlalchemy.BASE